-The State Records Authority of New South Wales (State Records) is one of Australia’s pre-eminent Archives and Records Authorities with a vast collection of historical records and archives dating back to the European settlement of Australia in 1788.
-With responsibilities for the development, preservation and access for the State’s archives, State Records is also responsible for managing and storing over 500 KMs of semi-permanent Government records for NSW public sector offices.
+The State Archives and Records Authority of New South Wales (NSW State Archives) is one of Australia’s pre-eminent Archives and Records Authorities with a vast collection of historical records and archives dating back to the European settlement of Australia in 1788.
+With responsibilities for the development, preservation and access for the State’s archives, NSW State Archives is also responsible for managing and storing over 500 KMs of semi-permanent Government records for NSW public sector offices.

-State Records is a statutory body legislated under the State Records Act 1998 (the Act) to administer the Act.
-State Records is a related entity within the Department of Finance, Services and Innovation (DFSI) cluster.
+NSW State Archives is a statutory body legislated under the State Records Act 1998 (the Act) to administer the Act.
+NSW State Archives is a related entity within the Department of Finance, Services and Innovation (DFSI) cluster.

-The State Records Authority of New South Wales (State Records) is the NSW Government’s archives and records management authority.
+The State Archives and Records Authority of New South Wales (NSW State Archives) is the NSW Government’s archives and records management authority.
 Its purposes are to: